The idyllic Saadiyat Island is about to add a flurry of world-class attractions to its already incredible line-up of museums and art galleries

 Louvre Abu Dhabi opened in 2017 (Shutterstock)

-Even without these upcoming openings, Saadiyat Cultural District is already a haven for art and culture enthusiasts.
+Even without these new openings, Saadiyat Cultural District is already a haven for art and culture enthusiasts.
 Beautiful outside and in, the mesmerising dome of the Jean Nouvel-designed Louvre Abu Dhabi is inspired by the overlapping fronds of the emirate’s palm trees, and it weighs as much as the Eiffel Tower (7,500 tonnes).
 Opened in 2017, it was the first universal museum in the Arab world, and alongside its own permanent collection contains masterpiece loans from institutions including Musée du Louvre and Musée d’Orsay.

 Meanwhile, Manarat Al Saadiyat — meaning ‘a place of enlightenment’ in Arabic — hosts the annual Culture Summit Abu Dhabi and Abu Dhabi Art fair, and offers a packed, year-round programme of community cinema screenings, art exhibitions and creative courses.
 As the only private art foundation on the island, the Bassam Freiha Art Foundation also displays a revolving line-up of art collections, and organises workshops, markets, yoga classes and other free public events.